Koresky’s complicated relationship with age and mortality inflects much of Films of Endearment.

 By the end, the lesson we've learned is that the stories we tell ourselves about the past have always been revised from a previous draft.

-Rami Malek’s charitable act of resuscitation for the benefit of Mercury’s admirers is something that the film as a whole ultimately fails to accomplish.
+Rami Malek’s charitable act of resuscitation for the benefit of Mercury’s admirers is something that the film as a whole fails to accomplish.

 The film is a leaden adaptation of Sarah Waters’s quiet yet distressing novel about an aristocratic family’s downfall.